461-RTOS/Core/Documentation/Functions/Mutexes.md

 # Mutexes

 Mutexes are implemented into OURTOS as an effective method for Tasks to be avoid race conditions when using a shared resource.
+Tasks trying to acquire an acquired Mutex are put to sleep by being set to the `Blocked` state, and woken up by returning tasks to the `Ready` state.

+*For more information on the `Blocked` and `Ready` states, see [Task Scheduler](./../Task%20Scheduler/Scheduler.md)*

+The RTOS provides three main functions for Mutexes:

 - CreateMutex
 - MutexRelease